 Prior to joining the Commission, Mr. Goodman practiced election law in private practice for the better part of two decades and served in a number of governmental and political posts.
 In private practice, he represented candidates, public officials, political parties, political action committees, non-profit organizations, and media companies in addressing a wide range of laws regulating their political activities and speech.
 He advised four presidential campaigns from 2007 to 2012.
 He served as general counsel of the Republican Party of Virginia (2009-2013).
 He also represented non-political clients in addressing other regulatory and public policy issues.

 His prior government service includes four years as legal counsel and policy advisor to the Governor of Virginia (1998-2002) and three years as counsel and special assistant to the Attorney General of Virginia (1995-1997).
 He served as chief advisor to the Chairman of the Congressional Advisory Commission on Electronic Commerce (1999-2000).

-Mr. Goodman is recognized as a national expert in close elections, recounts and election administration.
 Mr. Goodman has authored several articles on election law, including a chapter on regulation of political speech on the Internet in the book Law and Election Politics - The Rules of the Game (Routledge 2013), and he has lectured frequently on election law topics.
-He also has served on the boards of several political, educational and cultural non-profit organizations.
+He has served on the boards of several political, educational and cultural non-profit organizations.
+He is recognized as a national expert in close elections, recounts and election administration.

 He received his B.A. with highest distinction in 1986 from the University of Virginia, where he double majored in American Government and Rhetoric & Communication Studies.
 He received his J.D. in 1990 from the University of Virginia School of Law, where he served as Articles Editor for the U.Va.
 Journal of Law & Politics.